 The snow protea is confined to a 25 km long strip along the snow line of the Cederberg mountains of South Africa, growing on sandstone soils, on rocky ledges and scree slopes Sadly, as the climate warms the snow belt is receding, and heavy snowfalls, which the Protea cryophila needs to trigger flowering, are becoming less frequent.

-Let it snow at winter by giving the gift of seed adoption as a birthday gift.
+Let it snow this Christmas by giving the gift of seed adoption as a unique and personalised gift.

 It survives a wide range of weather conditions, from extremely hot and dry in the summer, to freezing cold and covered by snow for weeks in the winter.